spk121/guile-gi/docs/devel_notes.md

 In 0.3.0, guile-gi was clever enough to elide array length arguments, instead calculating them from the length of the array or bytevector used as input.
-To go with the new plan of being worse scheme but matching GTK docs better, length arguments are again required.
+To go with the new plan of being worse scheme experience but matching GTK docs better, length arguments are again required.
 Passing in a non-number will compute the array size from the array.